scaars10/scaars10.github.io/posts/stateful-async.md

 ### B. Blocking Subsequent Events (Key-Partitioned Async)

 **Concept**: Use async callbacks for queries, but block processing of subsequent events with the same key until the current operation completes.
+This would be the most efficient and simple way to implement this.

 **The Challenge**

 Flink's threading model doesn't allow emitting records directly from async callbacks.
-The callback runs on a different thread than the main processing thread, making it difficult to implement this pattern cleanly without complex synchronization.
+The callback runs on a different thread than the main processing thread, making it infeasible to implement this pattern.

 ---